REPTILE / new pets

 How do I set up my ball python’s home?

-Adult pythons should live alone in a glass terrarium that’s at least 40 gallons (32-36" long) in volume and has a screened lid.Shop terrariums
+Adult pythons should live alone in a terrarium that’s at least 40 gallons (151 L) in volume and has a secured, screened lid.Shop terrariums

 What do I put in my python’s terrarium?

-- Line the bottom of the terrarium with 2 inches of aspen reptile bedding or coconut fiber.
-Scoop the poop frequently and treat your snake to fresh bedding once a month.
+- Line the bottom of the terrarium with 2 inches (5 cm) of bioactive soil/substrate.
+Scoop the poop frequently and treat your snake to fresh substrate as needed (at least once a month).

-- Provide a wide, shallow water dish for your snake.
+- Provide a wide water dish for your snake.

-- Create two hiding spots in the terrarium, one on the warmer side and one on the cooler side.
+- Create at least two hiding spots in the terrarium, one on the warmer side and one on the cooler side.
 This allows your snake to choose what temperature it would like to hide in.
+It is recommended to add moist sphagnum moss to the hide on the warm side to create a humidity hide.
+This will help facilitate healthy shedding and normal behaviors.

 - Make sure nothing in your snake’s tank will wobble or topple when your pet slithers over it.